nawrotlab/larvaworld/README.md

    Larvaworld-GUI
    =====================
-   All functionalities are availbale via the respective tabs of the larvaworld GUI.
+   All functionalities are available via the respective tabs of the larvaworld GUI.
    Launch the GUI :

       python larvaworld-gui